 Positive action projects addressing the persistent under-representation of particular groups in the labour market (e.g. women’s leadership programmes) are also likely to be impacted.

-Baseline planning of a cut of this magnitude must also take into account potential cuts to regional services available through Invest NI, including regional office projects that may be placed at jeopardy.
+Planning of a cut in baseline budget of this magnitude must also take into account potential cuts to regional services available through Invest NI.
 Section 75 considerations attaching to changes in regional funding are likely to be considerable and may require closer scrutiny in due course, particularly in relation to the drive to promote a more regionally balanced economy.
 This should be considered further as part of a Departmental Rural Needs Impact Assessment.

-Consideration should also be given to responsiveness to uncertainty regard the Windsor Framework and NI Protocol and the ongoing impact on trading with our closest neighbours in Europe.
+Consideration should also be given to responsiveness to uncertainty regarding the Windsor Framework and NI Protocol and the ongoing impact on trading with our closest neighbours in Europe.

-In relation to the resource reduction the cut has driven an average of 20% reduction to our main support areas.
+In relation to the resource budget the cut has driven an average of 20% reduction to our main support areas.
 For the latest year for which figures are available, 2022/23, on average for every £1 of support offered by Invest NI, £7 of total investment was generated in the wider NI economy.
 On this basis, a c£15.5m reduction in Resource Budget, will lead to a wider overall reduction in the NI Economy of over £108m.

-In relation to the unfunded capital of £11.5m this could lead to Invest NI being unable to bring forward new support interventions to support productivity and green growth.
+In relation to the unfunded capital of £11.5m this could lead to Invest NI being unable to bring forward new interventions to support productivity and green growth.
 These are critical interventions that are needed to help NI businesses remain competitive and, indeed, sustainable in the long term.
 Government sustainability policy objectives, through the Green Growth Strategy and Climate Change Act, will be unable to be met without assisting companies to massively reduce their carbon footprint and do more with less resources.
-Further, we would need to scale back Access to Finance and Innovation offerings.
+Further, we would need to scale back Access to Finance aimed at providing loan and equity funding to early-stage business development.

 Using the investment return ratio outlined above, we estimate that the impact of the reduction in the capital budget to the NI Economy will be over £80m.